joshmkennedy/gatsby-theme-blog-remix/README.md

 ## Customize Components

-this theme's layout uses theme-ui's layout components.
+Gatsby Blog **_Remix_** layout uses theme-ui's layout components.
 Within those components exists modular components that makes it easy to shadow, and create your own remix.

-### Theme-ui

-[ add theme-ui docs and example ]

 ### Shadowing a Component

+#### Components

 To shadow a component or edit the components from this theme you copy the component into your site with this folder structure: